Jared-goodman/ethanscreaming/README.md

 then the notes

-0 is high c
+0 is high c, space is rest

-if you are on linux replace "afplay" with "play" because I'm too lazy to make it portable

-Example that plays hot cross buns:
+Example that plays old mcdonald:

 python screams.py

-bagbagggggaaaabag
+ggggdeed bbaag